nmarchet/New-Frontier/content/9-Game Log/02-beast-of-the-tall-grasses.md

 - Elena and Himari go to the farmers' market to investigate.
 - They split up.
 Elena approaches the booth of a butcher, while Himari tries to slip behind the vendors wagons and blend in the the workers there.
 	- Elena is able to get mostly the same run down of recent happenings Hicks and Ella got (sans information about Old Tom).
-- Elena asks the butcher if he has any hadrosaur jerky.
+- Elena asks the butcher if he has any hadrosaur jerky[^5].
 - Meanwhile, Himari makes his way behind the row of vendor stalls and wagons and attempts to blend in.
 - When that doesn't work, he talks plainly with one of the vendors.
 	- Himari is able to get mostly the same run down of recent happenings Hicks and Ella got (sans information about Old Tom).
 	- Himari offers the party's assistance to the town.
 	- The vendor is thankful and slightly nonplussed.
 Himari is told the best place to find people in charge is the Agricultural Hall, where the Kapama Farmers’ Collective co-op board meets.
 - Elena and Himari head back to meet up with the rest of the party in front of the Agricultural Hall.

+[^5]: It would be like asking a butcher back in Rosslyn whether their meat had any horse in it.
 ## Erastis
 - <p>Erastis goes to the local Panacea clinic where he finds an overwhelmed healer, Nora Pelham.
 She seems to have been left alone to manage the clinic, and there are several sick and wounded waiting for her attention.</p>
 	<blockquote>